BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Show Example Request for this Seed.** Displays a `ur:crypto-request` that will request this seed.
 Available from the Seed view page.
 * **Show Example Response for this Seed.** Displays a `ur:crypto-response` that answers a requests for this seed.
 Available from the "Authenticate" area of the Seed view page.
 * **Show Request for this Key.** Displays a `ur:crypto-request` for a key.
 Available from the Key derivation page.
-* **Show Response for this Key.** Displays a `ur:crypto-response` for a key.
+* **Show Request for this Derivation.** Displays a `ur:crypto-request` for a key's derivation.
 Available from the Key derivation page.
-* **Show Request for this Derivation.** Displays a `ur:crypto-request` for a key.
+* **Show Response for this Key.** Displays a `ur:crypto-response` for a key.
 Available from the Key derivation page.

 These functions allow developers to test `ur` interactions with other wallets, by providing the QR they would use to request a seed and also displaying the QR response, so that they can double-check their work.